justinnhli/oxycreates/student-research/index.md

 1. Ask me for your Github repository, then use GitKraken to clone the repository onto your computer.
 You can do this under the File menu.

-1. Open the repository as a project in PyCharm.
+1. Open the repository/folder as a project in PyCharm.
 Make sure that the project interpreter is set to Python 3; you can find this under preferences/settings dialog box.
+You may also be asked if you want to install git; although it's not necessary, PyCharm will prompt you every time, so it may be easier to acquiesce.

 1. Open a Python file.
 Follow PyCharm's instructions if it asks you to install additional packages.